 As usual, even with Docker containers, there is a catch!
 The items below are more ‘things to keep in mind’ than blocking issues or serious deficiencies:

 1. The “pet” mindset: When switching from VM to Container the mindset needs to change from taking care of your “favorite pet” (i.e. VM with carefully built and configured stack of software) to “cattle” (i.e. containers which are a disposable unit that can be thrown away when broken or outdated).
 As an example, if there is something broken in the container configuration, folks with a “pet” mentality try to fix the problem by fixing the running instance of it instead of getting rid of the faulty instance and fixing the container image as it should be.

-Microservice architecture requires a strong orchestration layer (like Docker Swarm) on top of any container engine to allow for scalable usage of the capabilities without introducing a lot of overhead to managing that scalability.
-The bottom line: Do a careful selection of the orchestration engine and account for its engineering trade-offs.
+Microservice architecture requires an active orchestration layer (like Docker Swarm) on top of any container engine to allow for scalable usage of the capabilities without introducing a lot of overhead to managing that scalability.
+The bottom line: Make a careful selection of the orchestration engine and account for its engineering trade-offs.